frictionlessdata/tabulator-py/README.md

 ```
 <scheme>://path/to/file.<format>
 ```
-and uses corresponding Loader and Parser to open and start to iterate over the table.
+and uses corresponding `Loader` and `Parser` to open and start to iterate over the table.
 Also user can pass `scheme` and `format` explicitly as function arguments.
 The last `topen` argument is `encoding` - user can force Tabulator to use encoding of choice to open the table.

 Read more about `topen` - [documentation](https://github.com/okfn/tabulator-py/blob/master/tabulator/topen.py).

 Function `topen` returns `Table` instance.
-We use context manager to call `table.open()` on enter and `table.close()` when we exit.
+We use context manager to call `table.open()` on enter and `table.close()` when we exit:
+- table can be iterated using `readrow` method (it returns row tuples or row named tuples if `with_headers` if True)
+- table can be read into memory using `read` function (return list or row tuples) with `limit` of output rows as parameter.
+- headers can be accessed via `headers` property
+- table pointer can be set to start via `reset` method.

 Read more about `Table` - [documentation](https://github.com/okfn/tabulator-py/blob/master/tabulator/table.py).

+In the example above we use `processors.Headers` to extract headers from the table.
+Processors is a powerfull Tabulator concept.
+Parsed data goes thru pipelene of processors to be updated before returning from `readrow` method.

+Read more about `Processor` - [documentation](https://github.com/okfn/tabulator-py/blob/master/tabulator/processors/api.py).

 #### Advanced interface